ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : The payload of this capsule.
 Its semantics are determined by the value of the Capsule Type field.

-Note that use of the Capsule Protocol is not required to use HTTP Datagrams.
-Definitions of new HTTP Methods or of new HTTP Upgrade Tokens can use HTTP Datagrams with their own data stream protocol.

-## Requirements

-If the definition of an HTTP Method or HTTP Upgrade Token states that it uses the capsule protocol, its implementations MUST follow the following
-requirements:

-* A server MUST NOT send any Transfer-Encoding or Content-Length header fields in a 2xx (Successful) response.
-If a client receives a Content-Length or Transfer-Encoding header fields in a successful response, it MUST treat that response as malformed.

-* A request message does not have content.

-* A successful response message does not have content.

-* Responses are not cacheable.

-## Intermediary Processing

-Intermediaries MUST operate in one of the two following modes:

-Pass-through mode:

-: In this mode, the intermediary forwards the data stream between two associated streams without any modification of the data stream.

-Participant mode:

-: In this mode, the intermediary terminates the data stream and parses all Capsule Type and Capsule Length fields it receives.

 Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule.
-An intermediary that understands the request semantics sufficient to know that capsules are in use MAY parse, add, or remove DATAGRAM capsules; see {{datagram-capsule}}.
-Definitions of new Capsule Types MAY specify custom intermediary processing.
+An intermediary that understands the request semantics enough to know that capsules are in use MAY parse, add, or remove DATAGRAM capsules; see {{datagram-capsule}}.
+Definitions of new Capsule Types MAY specify optional custom intermediary processing.

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently drop that Capsule.

+By virtue of the definition of the data stream, the Capsule Protocol is not in use on responses unless the response includes a 2xx (Successful) status code.
+The Capsule Protocol MUST NOT be used with messages that contain Content-Length or Transfer-Encoding header fields.

 ## The DATAGRAM Capsule {#datagram-capsule}